Larry Flynt: Early life

-Flynt was born in Lakeville, Magoffin County, Kentucky, the first of three children of Larry Claxton Flynt Sr. (1919–1990), a sharecropper, and Edith (née Arnett; 1925–1982), a homemaker.
-He had two younger siblings: sister Judy (1947–1951) and brother Jimmy Ray Flynt (born 1948).
+Flynt was born in Lakeville, Magoffin County, Kentucky, the first of three children of Larry Claxton Flynt Sr., a sharecropper, and Edith (née Arnett), a homemaker.
+He had two younger siblings: sister Judy and brother Jimmy Ray Flynt.
 His father served in the United States Army in the European theatre of World War II.
 Due to his father's absence, Flynt was raised solely by his mother and maternal grandmother for the first three years of his life.
 Flynt was raised in poverty, and said Magoffin County was the poorest county in the nation during the Great Depression.
 In 1951, Flynt's sister, Judy, died of leukemia at age four.
 The death provoked his parents' divorce one year later; Flynt was then raised by his mother in Hamlet, Indiana, and his brother, Jimmy, was raised by his maternal grandmother in Magoffin County.
 Two years later, Flynt returned to live in Magoffin County with his father because he disliked his mother's new boyfriend.